3 Reasons to Choose a Commercial or Industrial Maintenance Career

 3. You Can Earn Excellent Pay and Benefits

 Because of the strong demand for industrial and commercial maintenance pros, the potential exists for making a very good income.
 Plus, it's possible to find both union and non-union positions that offer terrific benefits like health care, paid vacation time, life insurance, and retirement-saving programs.
-In 2018, average annual pay and top-end earnings for full-time work in this field broke down this way:***
+According to the Occupational Employment Statistics program, average annual pay and top-end earnings for full-time work in this field broke down this way in 2018:

 - Millwrights—$56,250 / $80,660 or more